Collaborative Learning of Discrete Distributions under Heterogeneity and Communication Constraints: Introduction

 \section{Introduction}

 Research on learning from data distributed over multiple computational units (machines, users, devices) has grown in recent years, as data is commonly generated by multiple users, such as smart devices and wireless sensors.
-Communication costs and bandwidth are often bottlenecks on the performance of learning algorithms in these settings \cite{Garg2014OnCC,pmlr-v23-balcan12a,Daum2012EfficientPF}.
-The bottlenecks become even more severe in federated learning and analytics \cite{Kairouz2021AdvancesAO}, where many users coordinate with a server to learn a central model, while communication is expensive and operates at low rates.
+While many works focus on learning predictive models with distributed data, learning the data distribution itself is also increasingly popular \cite{Wang2022FederatedAO,pmlr-v132-acharya21b,chen2021breaking,Chen2021PointwiseBF}.
+In various applications, it is often required to reconstruct the data distribution from scattered measurements.
+Examples include sensor networks and P2P (Peer2Peer) systems, load balancing and query processing (see, \eg, \cite{Nowak2003DistributedEA,Zhou2012EffectiveDD,Slavov2013AGA} and references therein).
+In these scenarios, communication costs and bandwidth are often bottlenecks on the performance of learning algorithms \cite{Garg2014OnCC,pmlr-v23-balcan12a,huang2022lb,Daum2012EfficientPF}.
+The bottlenecks become even more severe in federated analytics \cite{Kairouz2021AdvancesAO}, where many users coordinate with a server to learn central models, while communication via the wireless links is typically expensive and operates at low rates.

 This paper considers learning high-dimensional discrete distributions from user data in the distributed setting.
 In this setting, several communication-efficient methods have been proposed, and their optimality under communication constraints has been established under various models \cite{Han2018DistributedSE,Barnes2019LowerBF,Han2021GeometricLB,Acharya2020InferenceUI,pmlr-v132-acharya21b,chen2021breaking,Chen2021PointwiseBF}.
-However, the key challenge of \emph{heterogeneity}, i.e., that users' distributions can differ, is rarely considered.
+However, the key challenge of \emph{heterogeneity}, \ie, that users' distributions can differ, is rarely considered.
 Heterogeneity is common, as users inevitably have unique characteristics \cite{NEURIPS2020_222afbe0}.
 Meanwhile, heterogeneity can cause a significant performance drop for learning algorithms designed only for i.i.d data \cite{McMahan2017CommunicationEfficientLO,Li2020OnTC,Dobriban2018DistributedLR}.
 To use all the data, one needs to learn some central structure, transferable to all individual users.
 Then one may locally learn--or, finetune---some unique components for each user \cite{Du2021FewShotLV,Tripuraneni2021ProvableMO,Collins2021ExploitingSR,Xu2021LearningAB}.